-Applicants whose foreign education has been accepted as equivalent to Technologist must also submit a Technical Report to fully meet the requirements for Technologist.
-For more information on Technical Reports refer to the document Procedure for Writing a Technical Report.
+Applicants whose foreign education has been accepted as equivalent to Technologist must write a competency exam to fully meet the requirements for Technologist.
+For more information on competency exams, click here.

-Applicants who do not meet all the requirements for full certification may be granted Associate affiliation or Technician Level and will be advised what steps are required to become fully certified, and what classification they are eligible for.
+Applicants who do not meet all the requirements for full certification may be granted Associate affiliation or Technician certification and will be advised what steps are required to become fully certified, and what classification they are eligible for.
 They can provide this information to prospective employers.
-CTTAM does not provide employment agency services however there is a Careers Section on our Website.
+CTTAM does not provide employment agency services but there is a Careers Section located on the CTTAM website.

 Canadian Work Experience